hjeronen/hjeronen/README.md

 - [Opetussovellus Kurssikanta](https://github.com/hjeronen/tsoha-opetussovellus) (Documentation in Finnish only)
   - A teaching platform web application
   - NOTE: Due to Heroku removing their free tier services, it is no longer possible to access the application from browser
-  - Technologies: Python, HTML, CSS, PostgreSQL
+  - Technologies: Python, Flask, HTML, CSS, PostgreSQL

 - [Tamagotchi](https://github.com/hjeronen/ot-harjoitustyo) (Documentation in Finnish only)
   - A locally runnable remake of the Tamagotchi pet care game
   - Technologies: Java, SQL

-## Now working on...
+## 🔭 Now working on...

-- 🔭 I’m currently working on [Project Birdnest 2023](https://github.com/hjeronen/project_birdnest_2023) :bird:
+- I’m currently working on [Project Birdnest 2023](https://github.com/hjeronen/project_birdnest_2023) :bird:
   - A solution for the preassignment of the [Developer Trainee, Summer 2023](https://www.reaktor.com/careers/developer-trainee-summer-2023-6514340002/) application at Reaktor
-  - Technologies: React, Nginx, Django, Django Rest Framework, Django Channels, Gunicorn, Daphne, Docker, PostgreSQL
+  - Technologies: React, Nginx, Python, Django, Django Rest Framework, Django Channels, Gunicorn, Daphne, Redis, Docker, PostgreSQL